MyTooliT/ICOc/Documentation/Tutorials.md

 1. > **Note:** You can **skip this step, if you do not want to run the flash test**.

-   Please take a look at step 1 for the STH and replace every occurrence of STU with `STU`.
-In the end of this step the directory structure should look like something like this:
+   Please take a look at step 1 of the description for the [STH test](#tutorials:section:sth) and replace every occurrence of STH with `STU`.

+   > **Note:** The STU test always uploads the flash file to the board, i.e. the setting `stu` → `status` is **not** read/used by the STU tests.

+   In the end of this step the directory structure should look like this:

    ```
-   .
-   ├── ICOc
-   └── STU
+   ~
-       └── builds
+   └── Documents
           └── manufacturingImageStuv2.1.10.hex
    ```

    You can find the current version of the STU firmware [here](https://github.com/MyTooliT/STU/releases).